Durham’s residents deserve the freedom to live in a clean, quiet and safe city.

 Let your city council know you’re tired of the incessant roar of gas-powered leaf blowers, and don’t want your kids breathing in all those toxins.
 Tell them it’s time to enforce limitations that protects its residents.

-Short-term solutions until the permanent ban:
+Short-term solutions until Durham’s permanent ban:

 Use cleaner, quieter alternatives.